National phase opening deadline

 Some (few) Offices may require that the translation be verified (ie signed statement indicating that, to the knowledge of that person, the translation is accurate and consistent (A27.2.ii PCT together R51bis.1.di PCT for designated Offices and A27.2.ii PCT together R76.5 PCT together R51bis.1.di PCT for elected offices).

-2.1.3.
-Supply of the copy of the international application
+Supply of copy of international application

 If an Office so requires, a copy of the international application may be required (A22.1 PCT for designated Offices, or A39.1.a PCT elected Offices) if the IB has not transmitted this copy under theA20 PCT.